FirelyTeam/firely-docs/vonk/index.rst

 Welcome to the Vonk server documentation
 =========================================

-Vonk is the Firely FHIR server and the successor to our Spark server.
+Vonk is Firely's FHIR server and the successor to our Spark server.

 ..
 The Spark server was intended to be a proof of concept implementation to test the HL7 FHIR specification and support the community during connectathons.